developer-zebra/developer-zebra-site/src/stagenow/4-0/trustedstaging/index.md

 ## Turn Off Trusted Mode

-If it becomes necessary to remove a device from Trusted Mode, simply create a Trusted Profile that turns off Trusted Mode using the Batch CSP.
+If it becomes necessary to remove a device from Trusted Mode, simply create a Trusted Profile and select "Turn Off Trusted Mode" using the Batch CSP.
+Details are below.

 #### To create a Trusted Profile turning off Trusted Mode: